dbfx/github-phplint/README.md

-# GitHub Action for PHP syntax check
+# PHP Lint GitHub Action

-This actions runs `php -l` on all PHP files found in the current project.
+This Github Action runs `php -l` on all PHP files found in the current project.
 It allows you to easily and quickly check for any syntax / parse errors in your PHP files on pull requests or pushes.
 This is especially useful for code that is meant to run on multiple PHP versions.

+---

 ## Getting Started

-Using this action can be done with this template:
+Using this action can be done with the following template:

 ```
 steps: